-NEET will be conducted in offline mode in the year 2019 which implies candidates will be provided with an OMR sheet where they will be required to submit responses.
-The question paper of NEET contains three sections, namely Biology which includes Botany and Zoology, Physics and Chemistry.
-The total number of questions in the NEET 2019 Exam will be 180.
+NEET 2019 has been conducted in offline mode which implies candidates were provided with an OMR sheet where they were required to submit responses.
+The question paper of NEET contained three sections, namely Biology which includes Botany and Zoology, Physics and Chemistry.

 NTA will announce the result of NEET 2019 on June 5.
 NEET result 2019 will be issued in the form of scorecard which clarifies whether a candidate has qualified the exam.
 The mode of the declaration of NEET result will only be online.
 The scorecards will not be sent via mail or post to the candidates.

 To access the result, candidates will be asked to enter their NEET 2019 Roll Number (as given on admit card) and date of birth in dd/mm/yyyy format.
 The scorecard will display the candidates’ personal details like roll number, application number, name, mother’s name and father’s name etc. In the next section, the marks obtained by the candidate in each section along with percentile score and their NEET All India Rank will be displayed.